nfscan/fuzzy_cnpj_matcher/README.md

 A proof of concept to demonstrate the use of Fuzzy string matching for CNPJ typos.

 ### Purpose
-The idea of this prototype is to create a way to correct a CNPJ as user types.
+The idea of this prototype is to create a way to correct a CNPJ as user types it.
 The inspiration would be the "Did you mean?" feature we often see on Google when looking something up.

 ![](github_image/example.png?raw=true)